-A three-year (2019-2021) international research project on development of methodology and quality control for monitoring of aquatic animals in various habitats such as lakes, running waters and marine environments using environmental DNA (eDNA) and metabarcoding.
+A four-year (2019-2022) international research project on development of methodology and quality control for monitoring of aquatic animals in various habitats such as lakes, running waters and marine environments using environmental DNA (eDNA) and metabarcoding.

 Traditional aquatic species surveys typically require vast investments in equipment, time and skilled taxonomists to identify species.
 Besides often being invasive and harmful to the study species, they are often characterized by inefficiencies and limitations in detection rate.
 During the last decade a powerful census tool – environmental DNA or eDNA – has emerged.
 In principle this non-invasive method can provide a comprehensive species inventory including rare, dangerous, invasive and difficult-to-sample taxa by analysing environmental samples.
 Proof-of-concept studies have demonstrated that eDNA approaches has a high detection rate for most aquatic taxa compared to traditional methods and especially for fish and amphibians.
 Method development in eDNA-studies is rapid and has led to great improvements during the last few years, but there is an urgent need for optimisation in both sampling strategies and sample processing.
 The project Life-DNAquatic will build on knowledge that is available within the project team and research network to develop methods and techniques applicable for field sampling, sample processing and storage of eDNA samples in four aquatic environments: streams, lakes, wetlands and the marine environment.
 Specifically, the project aims to:

 - Compare spatial and temporal differences in sampling design to find the optimal season and sampling effort for different aquatic habitats.

 - Compare cost performance and handling time of different sampling and filter methods.

 - Provide a robust field collecting protocol to avoid contamination of samples.

 - Fully assess the integrity of eDNA under variable conservation methods.

 - Compare the outcome of different eDNA extraction methods.